ahmetozlu/tensorflow_object_counting_api/README.md

 Here are some cool capabilities of TensorFlow Object Counting API:

-- Detect just targeted object/s
+- Detect just the targeted object/s
+- Detect all the objects
-- Count just targeted object/s
+- Count just the targeted object/s
+- Count all the objects
 - Predict color of the targeted object/s
+- Predict color of all the objects
 - Predict speed of the targeted object/s
+- Predict speed of all the objects
 - Print out the detection-counting result in a .csv file as an analysis report
 - Save and store detected objects as new images under [detected_object folder](www)
 - Select, download and use state of the art [models that are trained by Google Brain Team](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+- Use [your own trained models](https://www.tensorflow.org/guide/keras) or [a fine-tuned model](https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/10_Fine-Tuning.ipynb) to detect spesific object/s
 - Save detection and counting results as a new video or show detection and counting results in real time
-- Process images or videos depending your requirements
+- Process images or videos depending on your requirements

 Here are some cool architectural design features of TensorFlow Object Counting API: